winitzki/scall/tutorial/programming_dhall.md

 Here, we consider creating a new type constructor `R` via the `Arrow` combinator, `R = Arrow P Q` (which is equivalent to `R a = P a → Q a`).
+Generally `R` will not be applicative.
-It turns out that `R` is applicative only in certain cases:
+It is known that `R` is applicative in certain cases:

 1) If `P` is an applicative functor and `Q` is an applicative type constructor (of any variance) then `R` is applicative.